ScriptAlchemist/jot_zettelkasten/zet/computer_science/gcp/sre/introduction/chapter_2.md

 hardware (see
 [[Bar13]](https://sre.google/sre-book/bibliography#Bar13)).
 Unlike
-"standard" co-location data centers, the compute hardware in a Google-designed data center is the same across the board.
+"standard" co-location data centers, the compute hardware in a Google-designed data center is the same across the board[^9].
 To eliminate the confusion between server hardware and server software, we use the following terminology throughout the book: